 Step 4: Add any embellishments to your DIY balloon arch that you want!
 We added jungle leaves to go with our Wild One theme.

 Step 5: Hang your balloon garland.
-We made two garlands, and chose to hang them on the wall as accent decor.
+We made two DIY balloon garlands, and chose to hang them on the wall as accent decor.
 I simply used push pins!
+You can also use command hooks, which can be picked up nearly anywhere.

 That’s seriously it!
 This Balloon Decorating Strip from Amazon is seriously a game changer.
 It made creating our own DIY Balloon Garland so incredibly easy, and I hope it helps your party planning too!